pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 ```rust
 fn foo<A>(_: A, ----) -> ReturnType { loop { } }
 ```
-or even more simply (in terms of locality of the transformation:
+or even more simply (in terms of locality of the transformation):
 ```rust
 fn foo(_: impl Sized, ----) -> ReturnType { loop { } }
 ```